-But where things get tricky is when people tattoo at home.
-Although it seems like an easy recreational activity, people should never give or get a tattoo with the typical home supplies: a sewing needle, thread, and pen or craft ink.
+But things get more complicated when people get tattoos on themselves at home.
+Even if it might seem as innocent as any other hobby, people shouldn’t under any circumstances give or get a tattoo with the typical home supplies: a sewing needle, thread, and pen or craft ink.
 Sewing needles are much wider than tattoo needles and open the skin too far, causing blowouts and unnecessary scarring.
 Improper sterilization, disposal, and wrong ink type are some of the reasons to stick to hand poke tattoo kits or to a professional poker.

 But things get worse: you can find machine tattoo kits online for as little as $50.
 While a lot of professionals start out this way, you can really mess up with a machine tattoo kit.
 Unlike stick and poke tattoo kits, which are tipically used to get a small tattoo in a time-consuming method, machine tattoo kits are the ones where you can get a really big permanent large bad tattoo in a no time.
 You have to keep in mind that you can contaminate other people or yourself if you do not follow the health and safety measures.
 It is also important to have good material when you are getting a tattoo because usually pre-prepared tattoo kits are really cheap and contain bad materials that could be harmful.

-Machine-based tattoos, depending on size and type of shading, take two to three weeks.
-As for hand poke, they tend to heal faster.
-Plus, you also get less itching and scabbing.
+Electricity powered machine tattoos can take between two to three weeks to heal, depending on size and type of shading.
+As for hand poke, manually powered inkings tend to heal faster, and you also get less itching and scabbing, which is a plus.

-The first thing you’ll likely hear about stick and poke tattoos is how much longer they take than machine.
+The first thing you’ll likely hear about stick and poke tattoos is how much longer they take when compared to machine tats.
 Like hours or even days (sessions) longer.
 This can be chalked up to the tedious nature of having to individually poke every dot.
+Thousands of dots.
 But the time taken isn’t always a negative thing.
-Most clients describe the hand-poke experience as quieter, less painful, and generally more chill.
+Most people who got a stick’n’poke describe the experience as less painful, quieter, and generally more peaceful.

 The counterculture nature of hand poke is one of the reasons people love them.
 It’s unfortunate that the more side, underground form of tattooing is becoming so professionalized.
 There’s something rebellious about getting a tattoo outside of what your parents, or grandparents, once saw as rebellious.
 And even if not for the rebel inside us all, hand poke is a new form of art that many people don’t want to see minimized or crushed under professional standards.